If you are looking for a to-do list or notes app, you have definitely come across two of the most popular choices which are Google Keep and Evernote.

 Google Keep is simple in design making it a great choice if you aren’t interested in all the bells and whistles.

-Notes in Google Notes can be viewed in either a grid view or list view.
+Notes in Google Notes can be viewed in either a grid view or a list view.
 You can also easily sort between notes and reminders.
 Or use custom tags and labels for the organization.

 Evernote User Interface